bencergazda/WPCookieConsent/README.md

-# WP/CC Cookie Consent
+Cookie Consent Plugin for WordPress.

+== Description ==

+**WP/CC Cookie Consent**

 WordPress unofficial Silktide Cookie Consent plugin.

+It is designed to help you comply with the EU Cookie Law and not make you want to kill yourself in the process.
+So we made it fast, free, and relatively painless.
 Original javascript plugin developed by Silktide

-**What is this?**

-The **CC Cookie Consent plugin** is an unofficial WordPress plugin version of the **[Silktide Cookie Consent](https://silktide.com/tools/cookie-consent/)**.
-The most popular solution to the EU Cookie Law.

-**Who developed this plugin?**

-This plugin developed by [WebPositive](https://progweb.hu) from Hungary.

 **Why required this plugin for my site?**

-From October 2015 you must need display information about cookie management.
+From October 2015 a new privacy law came into effect across the EU.
+The law requires that websites ask visitors for consent to use most web cookies.
 More information please read this: [EU Cookies Law](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm)

 **Why Cookie Consent?**